Flipleerr/libdiva/README.md

 # libdiva
-library with tools to manipulate file formats found in Project Diva
+a Project Diva format library and command-line tool

 ## installation
 open a terminal session and install using pip: